david-rockwood/fimpad/README.md

 Joe: Bye Jane.
 ```

 This time Joe has a favorable opinion of poodles.
-With the variability of LLMs, it is not guaranteed that he would.
-But it is far more likely when we hide the part of the prefix that says that he strongly dislikes all dogs.
+With the variability of LLM output, it is not guaranteed that he would.
+But it is far more likely when we hide the part of the prefix that says that he strongly dislikes all types dogs.

+Hiding prefix is not just about what facts the model knows in context, it is also about formatting and patterns.
+I used the examples above because they were short.
+But in a longer example with things like stage directions or narration, you would hide those when you want the model to generate only dialogue.

-Note that the 20 tokens were up in as Joe said "quite", mid-line again.
+Note that the 20 tokens were used up by the time that Joe said "quite", mid-line again.
 We need a way to get the model to stop at clean point in the text.

+## Stop Sequences